Kumiko (woodworking): Patterns

-The designs for kumiko-pieces aren't chosen randomly.
+The designs for kumiko-pieces are not chosen randomly.
 Many of the nearly 200 patterns used today have been around since the Edo era (1603-1868).
-Each design has a meaning or is mimicking a pattern in nature that is thought to be a good omen.
+Each design has a meaning or mimicks a pattern in nature that is thought to be a good omen.
 The patterns are designed to look good, but also to distribute light and wind in a calming and beautiful way.

-Traditionally it is made with hand-tools only, but in the western society they have made new techniques to make these kinds of patterns, it involves a table saw, a sharp chisel, and some guides made by yourself, some can be made with plywood and some need to be made with hard or soft wood.
+Traditionally, kumiko panels are made with hand tools only, though modern techniques exist, such as with a table saw, a sharp chisel, and some handmade guides.
+Some designs can be made with plywood, while others need to be made with hard or soft wood.